avantrec/soco-cli/PYPI_README.md

 SoCo-CLI aims for an orderly command structure and consistent return values, making it suitable for use in scripted automation scenarios, `cron` jobs, etc.

+SoCo-CLI also has a **shell mode** for more efficient interactive use at the command line.

-SoCo-CLI can also be used as a simple, high-level library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library.
+Finally, SoCo-CLI provides a simple **API** to allow its use as a high-level library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library.

 ## Supported Environments